 16. Sleep 8 Hours Every Night

 This should be a no-brainer.
-Sleep recharges the mind, heals the body, and fortifies nearly every system in the body.
+Getting enough sleep recharges the mind, heals the body, helps with mental health and fortifies nearly every system in the body.
 If you have trouble, a supplement like Core-21 increases sleep quality while assisting in weight loss.

 17. Get a Fitness Watch

 Fitness watches, like the Apple Watch or Garmin, are a great way to manage tracking, motivation, and additional goals.
 They can give you an idea of how active you have been that day and how much more you need to achieve.

 18. Invest in a Good Pair of Workout Shoes

 After being a devoted Brooks running shoe wearer for workouts, I recently tried the On Running Cloud Shoes.
 If you like supportive shoes, have any back or joint pain, these could be the right shoes for you.

 Eat as many whole foods as possible, and avoid processed foods.
 Whole foods are higher in nutrients.
 Processed foods may be delicious, but they are calorically dense while being light on the nutrients.

 You don’t have to be afraid of rice or dairy.
 Portion control while tracking food.

 21. Get an Accountability Buddy